maybenomad/WMU-CS2240/A2_Malloc/README.md

 In this assignment, you'll be tasked with implementing your own memory management scheme, namely re-building the Unix system calls `malloc`, `calloc`, `realloc`, and `free`.
 It should go without saying that you must accomplish this without actually using any of the original libc calls.

+What you *will* be able to use, however, is a system call named `sbrk()`.
+This system call takes a `size_t size` then pushed the heap break down the heap by that many bytes.
+It then returns a pointer to the old position of the break, effectively giving you a pointer to a new chunk of allocated space `size` bytes long.

+Your library will be responsible for utilizing `sbrk()` as well as performing book-keeping with regards to what memory has been allocated by the user and what memory is free.

 ## The Files
 Not much explanation here.
 A basic header and implementation file are provided.
 Fill them in.